google/clusterfuzzlite/docs/running_clusterfuzzlite.md

 The exact method for running ClusterFuzzLite will depend on which CI system you are using.
 The rest of this page explains important concepts and configuration options that are agnostic to which CI system you are using.
-After reading this page, see the [subguides] for instructions specifics to your particular CI system (e.g. [GitHub Actions] or [Google Cloud Build]).
+After reading this page, see the [subguides] for instructions specific to your particular CI system (e.g. [GitHub Actions] or [Google Cloud Build]).

 ## ClusterFuzzLite modes